Furniture Retailer “Rooms To Go” Adopts Revised Criminal Background Check Procedures in Cooperation with the EEOC

 Massachusetts Ban the Box Amendment Goes Into Effect

 On October 13th, an amendment to Massachusetts’ Ban the Box law took effect.
-The amendment further restricts employers’ ability to consider job applicants’ criminal history during the hiring process:
+The amendment further restricts employers’ ability to consider job candidates’ criminal history during the hiring process:

-- Prohibits employers from asking applicants about misdemeanors where the date of conviction or completion of incarceration occurred three years prior to the date of application, with exceptions;
+- Prohibits employers from asking candidates about misdemeanors where the date of conviction or completion of incarceration occurred three years prior to the date of application, with exceptions;

 - Prohibits employers from inquiring about expunged or sealed criminal records; and

-- Requires employers to provide a notice to applicants when seeking information regarding prior arrests or convictions.
+- Requires employers to provide a notice to candidates when seeking information regarding prior arrests or convictions.

 Reported on the October 18, 2018 in Arnall Golden Gregory Daily Privacy & Consumer Regulatory Alert